jjmartens/jjmartens.github.io/_pages/about.md

 ---

 # About me
+From June 2024 I will be working as post doctoral researcher at the Leiden Institute of Advanced Computer Science (LIACS) in the [System Validation Lab](https://svl.liacs.nl/) with Alfons Laarman.

-Currently I am a PhD-student in the [Formal System Analysis (fsa)](https://fsa.win.tue.nl/) group at the Eindhoven University of Technology.
-Before that I did the "Mathematical Foundations of Computer   Science" program at the Radboud University Nijmegen.
-For my master's thesis I spend a semester at the École normale supérieure de Lyon, where I researched origin transducers with Denis Kuperberg.
+Before that I was a PhD-student in the [Formal System Analysis (fsa)](https://fsa.win.tue.nl/) group at the Eindhoven University of Technology.
 # Contributions
 - **GandALF 2024** - An Evaluation of Massively Parallel Algorithms for DFA Minimization(to appear)\
     With Anton Wijs